paul-hammant/homebrew-tap/README.md

 Paul Hammant's custom brew formulas

-# Installation of the tap
+# Adding this Homebrew tap to your list of taps

 ```bash
 brew tap paul-hammant/tap